Data and insights on racial equity in the workplace will help employers close the career, health and wealth gaps faced by Black Americans.

-The recent heightened focus on racial equity in the US has illuminated an array of longstanding disparities facing the Black community in the workplace.
-Traditionally, the focus on racial equity in work has largely homed in on unemployment rates and representation in higher-level positions.
+The heightened focus on racial equity in the US has illuminated longstanding disparities facing the Black community in the workplace.
+Traditionally, the focus on race in the workplace has been limited to unemployment rates and representation in higher-level positions.
 The real disparities, however, run deeper and broader, and they are often underpinned by unseen connections.